 A selection committee will review the required materials submitted by all the applicants.
 From this initial group, a number of applicants will be selected to advance to the second round.
 These candidates will be invited to prepare a presentation of their research goals in an interview with a small committee.

 The selection committee for the second round will comprise the artistic director of DAS Choreography, a core staff member, a graduate and an external reviewer from the field of choreography.
 This committee will review and evaluate the submitted materials; and conduct and evaluate the interview process.
+These interviews will take place on 14, 15 and 16 February 2023 (tbc).

 During the interview: the candidate will be asked to elaborate on the motivation to study with DAS Choreography and the proposed research plan.
 The interview process will be guided by qualifying criteria in which the candidate will be asked to reflect on their past professional experience, current special interests and career goals.